keithbuhler/keithbuhler.github.io/slideshows/ethics3goodandevil.md

  </section><section data-markdown>

-God is dead!
+>God is dead!
 God remains dead!
 And we have killed him!
 How shall we console ourselves, the most murderous of murderers?

+What is Nietzsche saying?

 </section><section data-markdown>

+### Nihilism

+>Unthinking men have a tendency to assume that some things are just naturally good and others bad...
+(121)

+</section><section data-markdown>

+### Nihilism

+If God is dead, then...

+1. We are guilty of killing God
+2. We have to become Gods to be worthy of the deed
+3. All is meaningless and disorienting and dark ("Whither do we move?
+Away from all suns?") except what we create and impose on each other and ourselves.

+</section><section data-markdown>

+### Nihilism

+1. "Right and wrong" are fictions the weak impose on the strong
+5. The only good is "all that enhances the feeling of power"
+6. The only bad is "all that proceeds from weakness"

+>The first principle of our humanism: the weak and the failures shall perish.
+They ought even to be helped to perish.
+What is more harmful than any vice?
+Practical sympathy and pity for all the failures and all the weak: Christianity.

 </section><section data-markdown>